ajschumacher/ajschumacher.github.io/20170319-thank_you_for_reaching_out/index.md

 # Thank You for Reaching Out

 I make myself pretty [easy to contact](/aaron/), and sometimes people contact me.
+For my background and career recommendations, consider my [2023 talk][].
+On to questions:

+[2023 talk]: /20230919-fireside_chat_pro_tips/

 ### 1. Will I hire you?